Azure/InnovationEngine/scenarios/ocd/CreateAKSDeployment/README.md

 ## Define Environment Variables

-The First step in this tutorial is to define environment variables.
+The first step in this tutorial is to define environment variables.

 ```bash
 export RANDOM_ID="$(openssl rand -hex 3)"